jakearchibald/jakearchibald.com/static-build/posts/2026/06/goldilocks-select-height/index.md

   </video>
 </figure>

+[The CSS Working Group has resolved to change the `position-try-fallbacks` defaults](https://github.com/w3c/csswg-drafts/issues/13541#issuecomment-4732677022) for select pickers to something similar to the above, so the above override won't be needed in future.

-That's that problem sorted, but we still have work to do.
+Anyway, that's that problem sorted, but we still have work to do.

 # Prevent the picker from getting too small